vuongducphuong/documentation/content/applications/finance/sign.rst

 #.
 Advanced electronic signatures
 #.
 Qualified electronic signatures

-Odoo generates the first type, **simple electronic signatures**; these signatures are legally valid in the EU, as stated in the eIDAS regulation.
+Leansoft generates the first type, **simple electronic signatures**; these signatures are legally valid in the EU, as stated in the eIDAS regulation.

 Electronic signatures may not be automatically recognized as valid.
 You may need to bring